jiscdev/analytics-udd/differences.md

 - Values for ADMISSIONS_ROUTE extended to include widening participation initiatives, UCAS Adjustment, UCAS Record of Prior Acceptance.
 - Spreadsheet for entity and property changes v1.3.3 to v1.4 created
 - COURSE_OUTCOME values 13 and 14 deleted; these were added to match values on FE ISR that are confusing in relation to the definition of COURSE_OUTCOME.

+## Summary of differences between v1.4.0 and v1.4.1

+- PROVIDED_AT: Added 'Z' clarification to date/time format: in ISO 8601 format - YYYY-MM-DDThh:mmZ or YYYY-MM-DDThh:mm is acceptable
+- course: Added code I78 to COURSE_AIM
+- student_course_membership: updated WITHDRAWAL_REASON codes and clarified ACTIVE_MEMBERSHIP Notes
+- updated HESA links in many of the MD files to 2018-19 links
+- New event and student_event entities added
+- New UDD Field Guide introduced and old template removed
+- New E-R diagrams and updated change spreadsheet created